Steven Matz: 2019

 After throwing six shutout innings in a 9–0 win against the Arizona Diamondbacks on September 11, Matz improved to a 7–1 record and 1.94 ERA in 2019 home games.
 Matz surrendered seven earned runs on six hits in his final road start of the season on September 16, including six runs in the fourth inning alone, in a 9–4 loss to the Colorado Rockies.
 The game brought his road ERA to 6.62 on the season, compared to 1.94 ERA at home at the time.
 Matz gave up the first grand slam of his career against Jorge Alfaro of the Miami Marlins on September 23.
 Matz allowed six earned runs on nine hits in the 8–4 loss, which critically hurt the Mets' chances of making the playoffs.
-Matz threw six shutout innings and seven strikeouts in a win against the Atlanta Braves during his final start of the season on September 28.
+Matz threw six shutout innings, and notched seven strikeouts, in a win against the Atlanta Braves during his final start of the season on September 28.
 It marked the 20th time in two years that he held his opponents to fewer than four hits in a game.

 Matz finished the season at 11–10, marking his first winning record since 2016.
 He ended 2019 with a 4.21 ERA, 1.34 WHIP, and 52 walks, as well as new career-highs in strikeouts (153) and innings pitched (160 1/3).